kmullin8/News-Topic-Classification/README.md

 - [ ] Run module manually
 - [ ] Confirm new documents appear in Mongo
 - [ ] Re-run → duplicates skipped

 ---

+## Optional Future Upgrade

+Extend classifier with open-label or unsupervised discovery using to lable on novel catagories

+- Zero-Shot Classification – Predict user-defined labels without retraining using facebook/bart-large-mnli

+- Embedding + Clustering – Group unlabeled articles by similarity using BERT embeddings + KMeans or UMAP

+- Use as fallback when main classifier confidence is low or new topics emerge

+- Store results alongside predicted topics in MongoDB for hybrid analysis

+- Look into pipeline("zero-shot-classification") and AutoModel.from_pretrained(...) for implementation.

+---